xtream1101/devscript/docs/index.md

 ## Features

-- Quick lookup of saved code snippets
+- **SSO Support** - Nine (9) different providers, including a generic option, are supported.
+    - _Email/Password registration is also available._
-- Run scripts on the cli.
-(See [CLI Usage](#cli-usage) below)
+- **CLI Integration** - Run your own snippet on the command line.
+Check out the [CLI Integration Guide](guides/cli.md) for more information.
+- **Advanced search** - Search by title, description, tags, or code content.
+- **Tags** - Organize your snippets with tags
+- **Discover Snippets** - Explore public snippets shared by other users.
-- Fork a snippet into your private collection
+- **Forking** - Fork a snippet to make it your own.
-- Tag snippets for quick lookups and grouping
+- **Favorites** - Save your favorite snippets for easy access.
-- No commenting on snippets, this is not a social platform, but a tool to store and run code snippets.
+- **Syntax highlighting and more** - Code snippets are syntax highlighted for easy reading.
+Markdown is supported for descriptions.